aichingm/rfc2epub/README.md

 ## Flags

     -e             Show usage examples
     -h, --help     Print this message
     -o, --output   Set the output filename.
 The default is "RFC <number>.epub".

+    --preset       Use preset combination known to work well on certain readers.
+This can be combined with any other formatting flags to override these defaults.
+                    Allowed values: paperwhite

--f             Replace the vendors font with M+ M1 (a very narrow monospaced font
-                by the M+ FONTS PROJECT)
+    -f             Replace the vendors font with M+ M1 (a very narrow monospaced font by the M+ FONTS PROJECT)
--d             Do not package the book to epub but create the file
-                and directory structure with all its contents -t, --toc      Create a table of contents
+    -d             Do not package the book to epub but create the file and directory structure with all its contents -t, --toc      Create a table of contents
     -c, --cover    Create a cover
     -F, --weight   Set the font weight.
-Requires -f.
+Implies -f.
-                Allowed values:
-                  thin, light, regular, medium
+                    Allowed values: thin, light, regular, medium
--L, --spacing  Set the letter-spacing (use positive or negative values - example 3) -S, --split    Set the text which splits the text and the page number in the
-                table of contents
+    -L, --spacing  Set the letter-spacing, in pixels.
+    -S, --split    Set the text which splits the text and the page number in the table of contents
--s, --size     Set the output font size, in em (default 1) -b, --break    Preserve page breaks from the original file
+    -s, --size     Set the output font size, in em (default 1) -b, --break    Preserve page breaks from the original text file

---preset       Use preset combination known to work well on certain readers.
-If you
-                want to override specific fields of this, specify --preset first, followed by any other options.
-                Allowed values:
-                  paperwhite

 ## Examples